Elevated Brownies Recipe | Download for FREE!

 This new bill provides more protection for gun owners and cannabis consumers than we’ve seen in most states.
 And this is a huge win for Arkansas MMJ cardholders.

-Need to Renew?
-Do It With Elevate Holistics
+Time to Renew?
+Here’s How to Do It With Elevate Holistics Makes It Easy

 Sadly, Arkansas medical marijuana state regulations don’t allow residents to book first-time appointments via telehealth.
 Instead, you have to meet with an MMJ doctor in person to get your recommendation.